2023-24 LexPreLaw application cycle is open.

 Program Design

-- Ongoing admission counseling throughout the application process, beginning on July 1, 2023
+• Ongoing admission counseling throughout the application process, beginning in June 2024

-- 8-week online LSAT prep course from Kaplan, beginning July 5, 2023
+• 8-week online LSAT prep course from Kaplan, with multiple start dates during summer 2024

-- 8-week online LSAT prep course from Kaplan, beginning July 5, 2023
+• 8-week online LSAT prep course from Kaplan, with multiple start dates during summer 2024

 As a condition of participation in LexPreLaw, participants are required to submit monthly reports detailing their experiences during the law school admission process.
-An online reporting form will be forwarded to participants via email each month, beginning in September and continuing through August of the following year.
+An online reporting form will be forwarded to participants via email each month, beginning in September 2024 and continuing through August of the following year.
 Participants will complete and submit reporting forms online.
-The participant research agreement will outline the complete scope of ongoing obligations and responsibilities associated with LexPreLaw participation.
-See a copy of the research agreement here.
+The participant research agreement outlines the complete scope of ongoing obligations and responsibilities associated with LexPreLaw participation.

 Eligibility